-If you enable image-level backups for a backup policy, Veeam Backup for Microsoft Azure creates a new backup in a backup repository during every backup session.
-A sequence of backups created during a set of backup sessions makes up a backup chain.
+If you enable image-level backups for a backup policy, Veeam Backup for Google Cloud creates a new backup in a standard or nearline repository during every backup session.
+A sequence of backups created during a set of backup sessions makes up a regular backup chain.

-The backup chain includes backups of the following types:
+The regular backup chain includes backups of the following types:

-- Full — a full backup stores a copy of the full Azure VM image.
+- Full — a full backup stores a copy of the full instance image.

-- Incremental — incremental backups store incremental changes of the Azure VM image.
+- Incremental — incremental backups store incremental changes of the instance image.

-To create a backup chain for an Azure VM protected by a backup policy, Veeam Backup for Microsoft Azure implements the forever forward incremental backup method:
+To create a regular backup chain for a VM instance protected by a backup policy, Veeam Backup for Google Cloud implements the forever forward incremental backup method:

-- During the first backup session, Veeam Backup for Microsoft Azure copies the full Azure VM image and creates a full backup in a backup repository.
-The full backup becomes a starting point in the backup chain.
+- During the first backup session, Veeam Backup for Google Cloud copies the full instance image and creates a full backup in the standard or nearline repository.
+The full backup becomes a starting point in the regular backup chain.

-- During subsequent backup sessions, Veeam Backup for Microsoft Azure copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backups in the backup repository.
-The content of each incremental backup depends on the content of the full backup and the preceding incremental backups in the backup chain.
+- During subsequent backup sessions, Veeam Backup for Google Cloud copies only those data blocks that have changed since the previous backup session, and stores these data blocks to incremental backups in the standard or nearline repository.
+The content of each incremental backup depends on the content of the full backup and the preceding incremental backups in the regular backup chain.

-Full and incremental backups act as restore points for backed-up Azure VMs that let you roll back your data to the necessary state.
-To recover an Azure VM to a specific point in time, the chain of backups created for the VM must contain a full backup and a set of incremental backups dependent on the full backup.
+Full and incremental backups act as restore points for backed-up instances that let you roll back instance data to the necessary state.
+To recover an instance to a specific point in time, the chain of backups created for the instance must contain a full backup and a set of incremental backups dependent on the full backup.

-If some backup in the backup chain is missing, you will not be able to roll back to the necessary state.
+If some backup in the regular backup chain is missing, you will not be able to roll back to the necessary state.
 For this reason, you must not delete individual backups from the backup repository manually.
-Instead, you must specify retention policy settings that will let you maintain the necessary number of backups in the backup repository.
-For more information, see Retention Policy for Backups.
+Instead, you must specify retention policy settings that will let you maintain the necessary number of backups in the repository.
+For more information, see VM Backup Retention.